dmyersturnbull/dmyersturnbull.github.io/contents/guide/ffmpeg-setup.md

-# Compiling FFmpeg
+# Compiling FFmpeg on Ubuntu

-!!! note
-    These instructions will only work on Ubuntu.

 Configure hardware video encoding, if supported by your GPU.
 QuickSync is one option; it should support AV1 eventually on Alder Lake and higher.